Productivity2023-03-27

 • What is Context Switching?

-• Why Do Developers Context Switch?
+• Why Do Developers Switch Context?

-• The Cost of Constant Context Switching
+• What is the Impact of Constant Context Switching on Productivity?

 • 1.
 Low Developer Productivity